jupyterhub/jupyterhub/docs/source/howto/upgrading-v6.md

 c.JupyterHub.oauth_require_pkce = True
 ```

-Setting this will prevent any oauth client that does not send PKCE arguments (such as those using OAuth implementations from JupyterHub 5 or before) from completing OAuth.
+Setting this will prevent any OAuth client that does not send PKCE arguments (such as those using OAuth implementations from JupyterHub 5 or before) from completing OAuth.
 Any client that does implement PKCE is fully backward compatible with all versions of JupyterHub,
 as unrecognized arguments are required to be ignored in OAuth.